 Over 50 separate summaries that were eventually posted on the DCP website (which were summaries [described in Section IV.1, above]) were translated by Geneva over the last three years.
-DCP Volunteers also translated materials related to applications, such as proposal summaries or translations of environmental studies, 22 times in the last three years, in the languages of Spanish, Korean, Mandarin, and Cantonese, for such proposals as the Gowanus Neighborhood Study (Brooklyn), Industry City Rezoning (Brooklyn), 215 Moore Street Rezoning (Brooklyn), the Southern Boulevard Neighborhood Study (Bronx), the Flushing Waterfront Rezoning (Brooklyn), the Soho/Noho Rezoning (Manhattan) and the Southern Boulevard Rezoning (Bronx).
-DCP volunteers also served as interpreters 9 times for public meetings (including for the Southern Boulevard Rezoning, Metro-North Neighborhood Study (Bronx), the Soho/Noho Rezoning) and walk-ins to the borough offices in the languages of Spanish, Korean, Mandarin, Cantonese and Urdu.
+DCP Volunteers also translated materials related to applications, such as proposal summaries or translations of environmental studies, 22 times in the last three years, in the languages of Spanish, Korean, Mandarin, and Cantonese, for such proposals as the Gowanus Neighborhood Study (Brooklyn), Industry City Rezoning (Brooklyn), 215 Moore Street Rezoning (Brooklyn), the Southern Boulevard Neighborhood Study (Bronx), the Flushing Waterfront Rezoning (Brooklyn), the Soho/Noho Rezoning (Manhattan) and the Southern Boulevard Rezoning (Including for the Southern Boulevard Rezoning, Metro-North Neighborhood Study (Bronx), the Soho/Noho Rezoning) and walk-ins to the borough offices in the languages of Spanish, Korean, Mandarin, Cantonese and Urdu.